Policies and Practices

 Additional information about the responsibilities of computer users may be found on the GW IT website.

-You are responsible for ensuring that sensitive information is kept confidential.
-If you have any questions about the confidentiality of information to which you have access, ask your manager and/or department head for clarification.
-You may also consult with the Division of Information Technology (DIT) regarding ways to secure your information at [email protected].
-For more information, please see the university's Policy on Information Security.
+If you have any questions about the classification and requirements for confidentiality and protection of the university non-public information to which you have access, ask your manager and/or department head for clarification.
+You may also consult with the Privacy Office and/or Data Governance Office regarding requirements and best practices for maintaining university information confidential and secure.

 - Drug Free Workplace and Substance Abuse Prevention